 WHAT IS ERMA

 The European Regional Master’s Programme in Democracy and Human Rights in South East Europe is a one year, full time, interdisciplinary Programme, lasting from November until October.
 Its aim is the development of democracy and human rights in South East Europe.
-It is a joint initiative by the University of Sarajevo, CIS Center for Interdisciplinary Studies and University of Bologna, IECOB Institute for Central Eastern and Balkan Europe.
+It is a joint initiative by the University of Sarajevo, CIS Center for Interdisciplinary Studies and University of Bologna.
 ERMA is co-financed by the European Union through the EIUC (European Inter-University Centre for Human Rights and Democratization) and the Ministry of Foreign Affairs of Italy via the Embassy of the Republic of Italy to Bosnia and Herzegovina.
 The Programme is awarding students with 60 ECTS and a double-degree diploma of both founding universities (UNSA and UNIBO).